 Helpshift Webhooks allow you to set up an integration with a third party service, such as Slack, PowerBI, a bot engine, and others, based on Helpshift events.
-You can use the integration to enable notifications via text, email or a communication app whenever a Helpshift event occurs.
+You can use the integration to enable notifications via text, email, or a communication app whenever a Helpshift event occurs.
 Within the Helpshift Dashboard, you can define the conditions required to receive a notification.

 From the Helpshift Dashboard, you can define your own HTTP callback to trigger an action or notification through a Helpshift event.
-For each Webhook, you’ll need to configure corresponding listeners and subscribe it to events.
+For each Webhook, you will need to configure corresponding listeners and subscribe it to events.
 The Webhook listener will look out for your defined URL for incoming HTTPS POST notification messages.

 Examples of popular services that can connect to Helpshift using Webhooks are:

 - Notifications for all new Issues created in the Helpshift Dashboard